ucsb-cs56-projects/cs56-games-battleship/README.md

 	* <b>version 2.1.1</b>: Bug fix on checking ship sizes validity.
 In version 2.0, if user input is not a number, program will terminate.
 Now fixed. (see figure 4)
     * <b>version 2.2</b>: Game now has replay functionality, ship color selection, harder computer difficulty, and sound effects.
         * <b>Note about sound effects</b> You must be on a CSIL machine or your own personal machine to get sound effects to work, you can't play them through ssh'ing.
 The sound effects are currently set to the lower bitrate sound effects so that they play better on CSIL, but there are higher quality sound effects that sound much better.
 To change to the higher bitrate sfx, edit BattleshipGUI.java and find the URL initializations and change all of the file extensions from .aiff to .wav.

+    * <b>version 2.3</b>: Game now has replay functionality for multiplayer games and also has a boat count, so the user can keep track of how many boats have been sunk.
+Also, the port number has been removed in order to limit confusion when setting up multiplayer games.

 * Game description - this Battleship game has 3 modes for user to choose from: hosting a game, joining a game, and playing against a computer. (see figure 5)